alex-edwards-44/alex-edwards-44.github.io/essays/AI-in-SE.md

 ### 6. Learning a Concept / Tutorial

 When course materials didn’t fully clarify a topic, I turned to AI tools.
-I preferred asking AI quick follow-up questions instead of rewatching screencasts.
+I preferred asking AI quick follow up questions instead of rewatching screencasts.
 The ability to request multiple explanations of the same concept at different levels of complexity made it more effective than static resources.

 ### 7. Answering a Question in Class or on Discord